rakshithx09/janvani/README.md

 2. Install dependencies using `npm install`.
 3. Configure your SQLite connection.
 4. Run the application using `npm run dev`.
-5. Access the application through the provided URL.
+5. Access the application through the provided URL.....

 ## Contributors